 Situm MRM, the platform for a customizable solution for each customer

-The Situm MRM team management platform is the basis that RKL uses to provide tailored solutions to its customers, surveillance companies that provide services in museums, corporate buildings, factories, or transportation hubs.
+The Situm MRM team management platform is the basis that RKL uses to provide tailored solutions to its customers, and surveillance companies that provide services in museums, corporate buildings, factories, or transportation hubs.

 And it is in the latter sector that RKL and Situm have had to face major technological challenges: